NxPKG/khulnasoft-docs/content/zaraz/get-started/_index.md

 ## ​Web API

-If you need to programmatically start actions in your tools, Cloudflare Zaraz provides a unified Web API to send events to Zaraz, and from there, to third-party tools.
+If you need to programmatically start actions in your tools, Khulnasoft Zaraz provides a unified Web API to send events to Zaraz, and from there, to third-party tools.
 This Web API includes the `zaraz.track()`, `zaraz.set()` and `zaraz.ecommerce()` methods.

 [The Track method](/zaraz/web-api/track/) allows you to track custom events and actions on your website, that might happen in real time.
 [The Set method](/zaraz/web-api/set/) is an easy shortcut to define a variable once and have it sent with every future Track call.
 [E-commerce](/zaraz/web-api/ecommerce/) is a unified method for sending e-commerce related data to multiple tools without needing to configure triggers and events.
 Refer to [Web API](/zaraz/web-api/) for more information.